MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 description: "Provides IT Pros with info about the different application compatibility and readiness tools that can help organizations move to Office 365 ProPlus"
 ---

-# Overview of application compatibility and readiness assessment tools for Office 365 ProPlus
+# Overview of application compatibility and readiness assessment tools for Microsoft 365 Apps

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).